As you saw in Part 1, Alte Kapelle is incredibly beautiful and breathtaking. Those are the three words I can find to simply describe it!

 We walked around the building to take as many photos as possible, and from various angles and even the ceiling had to be captured.
 I don’t know if I mentioned this before but I do whatever it takes to capture the right image, even if it means to lie down on the floor (and who cares about the looks from the other visitors!).
 I did precisely that.
 Let me know what you think 🙂

 Once I got up, I did feel a bit dizzy, thus I had to sit down and come back to my senses!
-I was also thirsty and a tad bit hungry, so I told Marian that I would wait for her outside because I needed some fresh air and boy did that feel good!
+I was also thirsty and a tad bit hungry, so I left and waited outside because I needed some fresh air and boy did that feel good!

 We walked around and stumbled upon this small yet inviting café called the Cupcakery!
 What a great fun name.
 Of course we couldn’t resist but I, a certified red velvet cupcake lover, was in sweet heaven.